-40# monofilament, two 4/0 live bait hooks, two pink squid skirts, two pink spinner blades, beads, sinker snap, barrel swivel.
+40# monofilament, two 4/0 live bait hooks, two pink squid skirts, beads, sinker snap, barrel swivel.

 I often bait one hook with a live minnow and the other with a strip of squid or cut bait and a couple of frozen shiners hooked through the eyes.
 Of course, nowadays, I often have a “Gulp!®” swimming minnow, either 4 or 5 inch, on at least one hook.
 Again, on a given day one will catch better than the other.